yodkwtf/java-development-course/mini-projects/hangman/readme.md

    - updatePlaceholders(): updates the placeholders when the user makes a correct guess.
    - printPlaceholders(): prints the placeholders.
    - printMissedGuesses(): prints guesses that the user missed.

+#### Solutions

+This directory has 2 solutions - one by me and one by the course instructors.
+My solution came out pretty close to theirs expect I used different data types at certain places and handled them accordingly.
+Rest of the solution was almost exactly the same.